Your landlord broke the law. Claim up to 24 months’ rent back.

 Ready to claim your rent back?

 Start My Claim prepares your complete RRO application, witness statement, and evidence bundle for the First-tier Tribunal.
-Fixed fee £147.
+Fixed fee £269.
 No solicitor needed.

 Rent repayment orders — FAQ

-Sources: Housing and Planning Act 2016, Part 2 (rent repayment orders) · Renters’ Rights Act 2025 (c.34), ss.18–24 (RRO extensions) · Housing Act 2004, Parts 2–3 (licensing) · First-tier Tribunal (Property Chamber) Rules 2013 · MHCLG: The Renters’ Rights Act Information Sheet 2026
+Sources: Housing and Planning Act 2016, Part 2 ss.40–52 (rent repayment order regime) · Renters’ Rights Act 2025 (c.26), provisions extending the regime (24-month maximum, new qualifying offences) · Housing Act 2004, Parts 2–3 (licensing) · First-tier Tribunal (Property Chamber) Rules 2013 · MHCLG: The Renters’ Rights Act Information Sheet 2026